bytewax/platform-docs-content/setup/aws-marketplace-eks.md

 ## Steps

-After you have purchased your Bytewax Platform subscription, please be sure to click "Continue to Configuration", select the "Helm Chart" fulfilment option and click "Continue to Launch" to ensure that the AWS License Manager has been enabled for your AWS account.
+After you have purchased your Bytewax Platform subscription, please be sure to click "Continue to Configuration", select the "Helm Chart" fulfillment option and click "Continue to Launch" to ensure that the AWS License Manager has been enabled for your AWS account.

 1. Enable an IAM OIDC provider

 Your Amazon EKS cluster needs to have an IAM OIDC provider enabled to set up IAM Roles for Service Accounts (IRSA).
-For guidance on setting up an IAM OIDC provider, see the
-AWS [documentation](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) for an example of assosciating an IAM OIDC with your cluster.
+For guidance on setting up an IAM OIDC provider, see the AWS [documentation](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) for an example of associating an IAM OIDC with your cluster.

 2. Create the Bytewax Platform namespace in your Kubernetes cluster:

+**_This naming convention will be used throughout, if you modify it, you will need to modify many of the commands in order for things to work_**

 ```bash
 kubectl create namespace bytewax-system